 June gloom brings more than cloudy, grayish weather.
 It’s also the year’s mid-way point, the pit stop on our journey to NYE that reminds us of those lofty goals we set on Jan 1.
 And that can make some of us as gloomy as the weather.
-In part because we’re looking at everything we’ve yet to accomplish and feel like we’re chasing our tails.
+In part because we’re looking at everything we’ve yet to accomplish, leaving us feeling like tail chasers.

 But let’s make this a coffee cup half full situation and get back on the grind.
-Here’s how to do a mid-year check-in and set yourself and your business goals straight again.
+Here’s how to set yourself and your business goals right once more.

 Where’s that list you wrote?
 Whether scribbled on paper, the notes section in your phone, or stored in your memory bank, it’s time to review.
 Look at what you have accomplished and what you haven’t.
 Do a brutally honest assessment of where you are.
 Reflection is a fundamental skill set of successful people.
 This time put it to paper-- if it’s not already.